 Right: Trypillian pottery

 ТOne way or another, but the connection of Trypillian culture that existed in V-III mill.
-BC on the Right-bank Ukraine (for more details, this topic is covered in the section "Semitic Tribes in Eastern Europe at Prehistoric Time"), with the Balkan cultures arte expressed sufficiently.
+BC on Right-bank Ukraine (for more details, this topic is covered in the section "Semitic Tribes in Eastern Europe at Prehistoric Time"), with the Balkan cultures are expressed sufficiently.
 You can even compare the pottery of Trypillian culture with Dimini culture ones.
 The common elements are spiral motifs and some others.
 Anthropological data support the idea that the creators of Trypillian culture were not autochthonous:

 The Reconstruction of the appearance of the Trypillians confirms this assumption (see Fig. 19)

 Fig. 19.
 Graphical Reconstruction of the Appearance of the Trypillians by M.M.
 Gerasimov on the basis of found sculls.
 (MASSON V.M., MERPERT N.Ya.
 1982.
 Fig.)